chaseofthejungle/java-data-structure-leetcode-interview-questions/arrays/README.md

 # Demonstrations in this folder include:

-Prerequisite: An introductory knowledge of [Java arrays](https://www.tutorialspoint.com/java/java_arrays.htm).
+Prerequisite: An introductory knowledge of [String and int Java arrays](https://www.tutorialspoint.com/java/java_arrays.htm).

 | Demo Name | Summary of Demo Purpose |
 | ---------- | ---------- |